pombredanne/centidb/docs/index.rst

 type, or to provide exact emulation of the sort order of other databases (e.g.
 App Engine).

+The main difficulty with parameterizing key encoding is that :py:class:`Index` relies on :py:func:`encode_keys` to function.
+One solution might be to parameterize :py:class:`Index`'s key construction, or force key encodings to accept lists of keys as part of their interface.

 Metadata
 ++++++++

 Only a small amount of metadata is kept in the storage engine.
-It is encoded using ``KEY_ENCODER`` to allow easy access from another language, since implementations cannot avoid supporting the key encoding.
+It is encoded using ``KEY_ENCODER`` to allow easy access from other languages, since implementations must always support it.

 Collections